dennisvtang/Twitch-Stream-Marker-Converter-4-DaVinci-Resolve/readme.md

 ## Features
 - includes description and creator of the marker in the markers created in DaVinci Resolve
-- output file will be named in the following format "input filename marker"
+- output file will be named in the following format "input filename markers"

 ## Usage